cstrahan/codecampserver/README.txt

 http://codecampserver.org
 Apache License 2.0

-To build and run this project, execute "clicktobuild.bat".
+To build and run this project, execute "click to build.bat".
  You must have the .Net Framework 3.5, .Net 2.0 SDK, and SQL Express (TcpIp,MixedMode enabled) installed.

-*NOTE: You can set machine specific settings by copying /config/local-properties.xml.template to /config/local-properties.xml, editing the .xml file, and then running "build.bat".

 The solution works in Visual Studio 2008.